robertbrada/mina-twitter-voter/README.md

 This app allows users who follow Mina's Twitter account to vote for one of three logos.

-This app is deployed to: https://mina-twitter-voter.vercel.app/
+This app is running on Berkeley testnet and is deployed to: https://mina-twitter-voter.vercel.app/

 ## DISCLAIMER